 PISTACHIOS: SUPPORTS GUT HEALTH

-Kristin, the study's senior author, says these microbiome shifts could be meaningful for metabolic health and might even help slow the progression from prediabetes to Type 2 diabetes.
-However, more research is needed to confirm their longer-term effects.
+What’s more, the study’s randomized crossover design meant every participant tried both snack options, boosting the reliability of the findings.
+Senior author Kristin points out that these shifts in gut bacteria could lead to lasting improvements in metabolic health and might even slow the progression from prediabetes to Type 2 diabetes—though more research is needed to confirm this.

 Comments